MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-rsat.md

 ### Investigate Results

 When test cases complete execution, pass or fail status will be populated in the RSAT result column.
 You can click on the result column to see the error messages.
 More investigation details are available in Azure DevOps.
-From your Azure DevOps project page, go to **Test &gt; Runs**.
+From your Azure DevOps project page, go to **Test > Runs**.

 All error messages are also available locally under: **C:\\Users\\$YourUserName\\AppData\\Roaming\\regressionTool\\errormsg<TestCaseId>.txt**.